Vetpetmon/SRPMeshi/README.md

 - Positive effects can be toggled
 - Negative effects can be toggled
 - AlwaysEdible can be toggled
+- Terrafirmacraft integration
-- Terrafirmacraft integration (Needs manual toggle)
+- Terrafirmacraft integration can be disabled in favor of CraftTweaker scripting

 ## 1.5
 - Added Devourer Calamari (ID: srpmeshi:devourercala)